jacobhammond/codex/README.md

    > python codex.py <reference_image_file> <object_of_interest_image_file>

   Arguments are optional.
-If ommited, the program will use included sample images:
+If ommited, the program will use included sample images from `examples/`:

    > python codex.py